- Visit Us

 If you are thinking of having of getting married in the Abbey, the best thing is to arrange to have a chat with one of our Clergy.
 We look forward to meeting you.

-If you have any questions, or to arrange a meeting about either a marriage service or a wedding reception, please contact:
+If you have any questions, or to arrange a meeting about either a marriage service or a wedding reception, please contact us on:

 Our Clergy are here to guide you in your preparations, and it will be helpful if you consult them about your plans as early as possible.